-Compost bins are great if you have limited space, or if you’re planning on composting indoors.
-Just like with your kitchen scraps, you want to choose a design that will allow the compost to breathe, but which won’t release bad odors or attract insects.
+Compost bins are great if you have limited space or plan on composting indoors.
+Like with your kitchen scraps, you want to choose a design that will allow the compost to breathe but won’t release bad odors or attract insects.

-Compost tumblers are great if you have a little more space to, well, tumble your compost, and you don’t like the idea of using a compost accelerator.
+Compost tumblers are great if you have more space to tumble your compost and don’t like using a compost accelerator.

 We like the FCMP Outdoor Tumbling Composter but would not recommend using one indoors.

-Standing compositors are great if you’ve got a bit more outdoor space but you’d rather your composting took up vertical space, rather than spread itself out horizontally.
-Brands will vary and you need one that fits your dimensions, but only buy a composter that is made out of recycled, UV stabilized plastic.
+Standing compositors are great if you’ve got a bit more outdoor space, but you’d rather your composting took up vertical space rather than spread itself out horizontally.
+Brands will vary, and you need one that fits your dimensions, but only buy a composter made of recycled, UV-stabilized plastic.

 Yes!
-If have the space it is easy to build your own compost bin or series of bins out of recycled materials.
+If you have the space, building your compost bin or series of bins out of recycled materials is easy.
 We like this tutorial for making one out of old pallets.

 Is there anything else I need to know about composting my kitchen scraps?

-– As well as making sure you have a good balance of different types of compostables in your heap or composter, layering different types of compostables so you are not creating micro-areas of the same thing is essential to produce rich, healthy compost.
+- As well as ensuring you have a good balance of different compostables in your heap or composter, layering different types of compostables so you are not creating micro-areas of the same thing is essential to produce rich, healthy compost.

-– If you have space, it is also helpful to have multiple compost bins on the go so while one bin is maturing, you can get started on the next one.
+- If you have space, having multiple compost bins on the go is also helpful so that while one bin matures, you can get started on the next one.

-– While a lot of the microbes you’ll need will already be in your compostables – especially in green matter and kitchen scraps – if things are not moving fast enough for you can add a compost starter or compost accelerator from the hardware store.
-This is usually only recommended for indoor composting where a spritz of a compost accelerator spray every time you add more scraps can help you keep up with household waste.
-Alternatively, for a budget outdoor version, you can add a few scoops of soil from the garden.
+- While many of the microbes you’ll need will already be in your compostables - especially in the green matter and kitchen scraps - if things are not moving fast enough, you can add a compost starter or compost accelerator from the hardware store.
+This is usually only recommended for indoor composting, where a spritz of a compost accelerator spray every time you add more scraps can help you keep up with household waste.
+Alternatively, you can add a few scoops of soil from the garden for a budget outdoor version.